yemi2favours/m2pi.ca/content/course/2021/website-task/index.md

    your feature branch and hit `Commit Changes`.

 If all has gone well, GitHub will have noticed that you have a new feature branch and offer to help you make a pull request.
-Click the Green "Compare and Pull Request" button.
+Click the Green `Compare and Pull Request` button.
 In the new window which opens you will be sending a message to the m2pi admins.
-Add a message describing your changes and hit the green "Create Pull Request" button.
+Add a message describing your changes and hit the green `Create Pull Request` button.

 In a typical workflow you would now be expected to keep an eye on that pull request for any discussion with the project maintainers.
 This can sometimes be a